Clean water now & for future generations

 Status: Current

-POWJH received two U.S. Environmental Protection Agency (EPA) Environmental Education grants to provide free drinking water well testing resources to our community.
+POWJH received two consecutive U.S. Environmental Protection Agency (EPA) Environmental Education grants to provide free drinking water well testing resources to our community.
 Any Teton County, WY private well user can participate.

 Tap Into Science Event Series